 -Ioralia Sunifius - Of the Heathen Parts of Tamriel, Volume XIV

 The Deshaan Plains is a large salt plain that dominates southeastern Morrowind.
 It is one of the largest physiographic regions in the province, second only to the ashlands of Vvardenfell.
 It is bordered by the jungly Fens of Xa’nith to the south, the arid red badlands of the Shipal-shin to the west, and the parched hills and fields of the Resdaiyad (Orethans) to the north, and Indoril territory.
 To the east it forms the majority of Morrowind’s southern coastline with the Padomaic Ocean.
-The entire area is under the control the Deshaan Confederacy, known officially as House Dres.
+The entire area is under the control the Deshaan Covenant, known officially as House Dres.
 Economically, it is known for the vast saltrice paddies that ring the plains, providing a huge export and staple crop for Morrowind.

 The Deshaan Plains is a very hostile region, and unforgiving to the ignorant traveler.
 It is borderline inhospitable to most.
 The Deshaan is a vast region, with varying geographic characteristics.
 That being said, it is generally a very barren, pale-yellow/blue/grey, and parched region covered almost entirely by salt.
 It is very dreary, and often covered in poisonous chlorine fog, rising from the numerous chloride pools and vents that dot the plains.
 Salt storms are a frequent occurrence and are equally deadly if one does not wear the appropriate protection.